What is Social Security?

 After the retirement age, retired workers receive increased disbursements for every year they delay receiving their benefits up to 70 years.
 The average retirement income is $1,294 based on the average earnings during the 35 years of work when an individual earned their highest income.

-The social security survivor benefits make payments to surviving spouses and divorced spouses.
+The Social Security survivor benefits make payments to surviving spouses and divorced spouses.
 The surviving spouse may only receive such payments after attaining 60 years of age, and the amount of payments equals the worker’s basic retirement benefit if the spouse starts receiving payment at or after attaining the normal retirement age.
-If the spouse begins receiving payments prior the normal retirement age, there is a reduction in the disbursement amount.
+If the spouse begins receiving payments prior to the normal retirement age, there is a reduction in the disbursement amount.

 In the case of younger workers who have not completed the ten years’ experience, the law provides for more lenient provisions to help them receive disability benefits.
 Also, the workers must be unable to continue with their previous job or adjust to other employment opportunities, taking into account their education level, age, and work experience.
 The value of disability benefits varies depending on the worker’s history of earnings and age.